ArbitrageGuru/arb/README.md

 # ArbitrageGuru

 A simple, efficient platform for Solana memecoin arbitrage between Raydium and Jupiter.
 Built with vanilla HTML, CSS, and JavaScript for maximum accessibility and ease of contribution.
+Currently only supporting Solflare wallet.

 ## Overview